tranquilitybase-io/tb-aws/README.md

 - Monitor Activity in tour AWS account via Cloud Watch/Cloud Trail or a 3rd Party Vendor (i.e.  DivyCloud)
 - Review and remove anything stale (users, policies, etc)

+These are some of our best practices for more details from AWS check https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html

 ## Network
 ### Current Network Infrastructure